Structure of Rotavirus

 - Rotarix(RV1) is given in 2 doses at ages 2 months and 4 months

-- The best way to protect child from rotavirus is with rotavirus vaccine.
+- The best way to protect a child from rotavirus is with a rotavirus vaccine.

-- Hospitalized patients with disease must be isolated to limit spread of the infection to other susceptible patients.
+- Hospitalized patients with the disease must be isolated to limit the spread of the infection to other susceptible patients.

 - Good hygiene like handwashing and cleanliness are important to control the spread of the disease.